head4work/voting/README.md

 * Hibernate cache version 5.4.30
 * Logback-classic version 1.2.3
 * Junit-jupiter-api version 5.4.0
-* Jackson-json version> 2.12.2
+* Jackson-json version 2.12.2

 ## Setup
-To run this project:
+To run this project: deploy voting.war into tomcat9 servlet or run the command  ```mvn clean verify org.codehaus.cargo:cargo-maven3-plugin:run``` from project folder with pom.xml located in it (required java 15 and maven installed and path environment variables been set)

+ ## REST api examples